OpenAiTx/OpenAiTx/projects/erbanku/awesome/README-en.md

 - [theme-nexmoe/hexo-theme-nexmoe](https://github.com/theme-nexmoe/hexo-theme-nexmoe) - 🔥 A special Hexo theme focusing on pictures and images.
 Images tell stories, and Nexmoe makes them more vivid.
 - [sweatran/typora-onedark-theme](https://github.com/sweatran/typora-onedark-theme) - A dark theme for Typora inspired by VScode's One Dark Pro theme.
 - [ljosberinn/github-one-dark-vivid](https://github.com/ljosberinn/github-one-dark-vivid) - [Browser Extension] changes GitHub's code appearance to resemble One Dark Vivid with Fira Code of VS Code as closely as possible, built upon https://github.com/vovanmix/github-dark-theme
 - [blinkfox/typora-vue-theme](https://github.com/blinkfox/typora-vue-theme) - This is a typora theme inspired by Vue document style.
-A Typora Markdown editor theme similar to Vue documentation style.
 - [kevinzhao2233/typora-theme-pie](https://github.com/kevinzhao2233/typora-theme-pie) - This is a typora theme inspired by sspai.com and Misty.
-A Typora theme with the style of sspai.com and Misty.
 - [airyv/typora-theme-redrail](https://github.com/airyv/typora-theme-redrail) - This is a typora theme inspired by pie and ursine theme.
-A Typora theme with pie and ursine styles.
 - [Theigrams/My-Typora-Themes](https://github.com/Theigrams/My-Typora-Themes) - A CSS style for Typora
 - [itmeo/webgradients](https://github.com/itmeo/webgradients) - A curated collection of splendid gradients made in CSS3, .sketch and .PSD formats.
 - [spicetify/spicetify-themes](https://github.com/spicetify/spicetify-themes) - A community-driven collection of themes for customizing Spotify through Spicetify - https://github.com/spicetify/cli